Zi-ang-Cao/MP1/README.md

   <img src="framework.png" alt="MP1" width="100%">
 </div>

+Overview of MP1.
 The MP1 takes the historical observation point cloud and the robot's state as inputs.
 These inputs are processed through a visual encoder and a state encoder, respectively, and then serve as conditional inputs to the UNet-integrated MeanFlow.
-After passing through the MeanFlow, the model computes regression loss ($\mathcal{L}_{cfg}$) between the mean velocity generated from the initial noise and the target velocity.
-This $\mathcal{L}_{cfg}$ is combined with a Dispersive Loss ($\mathcal{L}_{disp}$) imposed on the UNet’s hidden states to jointly optimize the network parameters.
+After passing through the MeanFlow, the model computes regression loss ($L_{cfg}$) between the mean velocity generated from the initial noise and the target velocity.
+This $L_{cfg}$ is combined with a Dispersive Loss ($L_{disp}$) imposed on the UNet’s hidden states to jointly optimize the network parameters.

 # 💻 Installation